 One notable trend is the increasing use of spaced repetition software (SRS).
 SRS algorithms are designed to optimize the timing of review sessions based on your individual learning curve.
 They present information at increasing intervals, prompting you to review material just before you're likely to forget it.
 While SRS is typically used for long-term learning, it can also be adapted for cramming by focusing on the most important concepts and adjusting the intervals to fit the available time.

 Another trend is the growing popularity of active learning techniques, such as the Feynman Technique.
-The Feynman Technique involves explaining a concept in simple terms, as if you were teaching it to someone else.
+Worth adding: the Feynman Technique involves explaining a concept in simple terms, as if you were teaching it to someone else.
 This forces you to identify gaps in your understanding and actively engage with the material.
 It's a highly effective way to consolidate knowledge and improve recall, even in a short amount of time.

-Furthermore, there's a growing emphasis on personalized learning and tailoring cramming strategies to individual learning styles.
+Beyond that, there's a growing emphasis on personalized learning and tailoring cramming strategies to individual learning styles.
 Some people learn best by reading, while others prefer visual aids or auditory learning.
 Experiment with different techniques to find what works best for you and adapt your cramming strategy accordingly.

 According to a survey conducted by a leading educational institution, approximately 70% of students admit to cramming for exams at some point in their academic careers.
 While the prevalence of cramming highlights the need for better study habits, it also underscores the importance of developing effective cramming strategies.